Frequently Asked Questions

 You must have completed an undergraduate degree (BA, BS or equivalent) with a GPA of at least 2.75 on a 4.0 scale before beginning our program.

 We draw our student population from many different interest areas so we do not specify the type of degree or field of study.
 However, experience with philosophy courses is beneficial and preference will be given to applicants with a minimum of nine (9) credit hours in humanities courses.
-The School of Interdisciplinary and Graduate Studies may impose additional requirements.
+The Graduate School may impose additional requirements.

-The School of Interdisciplinary and Graduate Studies requires a 2.75 or higher on a 4.0 scale for unconditional admission.
-Students with a final GPA between 2.5 and 2.75 on a 4.0 scale may be admitted conditionally, please contact us for more information.
+The Graduate School requires a 2.75 or higher on a 4.0 scale for unconditional admission.
+Students with a final GPA between 2.5 and 2.75 on a 4.0 scale may be admitted conditionally, please contact the Program Director for more information.

 Absolutely.
-Both the MA program and the School of Interdisciplinary and Graduate Studies are concerned about your success at U of L. There are several ways that we help you transition into graduate student life.
-The first is a SIGS initiative where every graduate student has a PLAN that helps guide them towards graduation.
+Both the MA program and the Graduate School are concerned about your success at U of L. There are several ways that we help you transition into graduate student life.
+The first is a Graduate School initiative where every graduate student has a PLAN that helps guide them towards graduation.
 The PLAN addresses Professional Development, Life Skills, Academic Development and Networking skills.
 The MA program supports that development with peer mentoring and responsive faculty.
 We also encourage our students to participate as student government representatives, and to take advantage of the social activities available through both this program and the larger university community.

 Our professors are passionate about course subjects and student success, so they are quite willing to discuss the course materials with you!
 Our small class sizes mean that everyone has a chance to be involved in the discussion and have the opportunity to have their questions answered within the class time.
 But sometimes one on one time with a professor is the best way to clarify confusion on a particularly tricky area.
 Individual material discussion time is available during office hours and by appointment with all of our professors.
 Reach out, you'll find them caring and approachable.